 - Add onions and saute for about 10 minutes until translucent.

-- Add mushrooms, season with salt and pepper and cook for another 15 minutes or until browned and tender.
+- Move onions to the sides of the pan to create a well.
+Add mushrooms, season with salt and pepper and cook for another 15 minutes or until browned and tender.

 - Add garlic and stir for a minute, until fragrant.